-XXY is a human equality issue that impacts millions of men and their families.
+XXY is a human equality issue that impacts millions of women, men, and their families.
 It is a misinformation issue that has confused doctors and governments, and caused doctors to misinform millions of expectant parents with advice to terminate their pregnancies based on flawed research information.

 Presently, most of the medical research community (and many doctors) regard XXY men as subhuman, possessing defective chromosomes, but this is not true.
 XXY chromosomes are not defective.
 They serve individuals just fine.